 Coordinate: Contain the Crisis

-You must not disturb the scene of the suicide in any way.
+You must not disturb the scene of a suicide in any way.
 You absolutely cannot disturb the scene in any way until it is released by law enforcement and the coroner.

 Workplace suicide cleanup is also an element of coordinating and containing the crisis.
 Suicide cleanup cannot commence until the scene of the death has been released by law enforcement and the coroner.